ReDI-School/js-berlin-2021-fall/lesson03.md

 ### Using console.log()

-We use `console.log()` to tell our program to print/write/output something in the console.
+We use `console.log()` to tell our program to output something to the console.

 Let's try it: